A new tradition of ancient wisdom and spiritual practices

-As an animist, this reaching out to touch and be touched by the consciousness of Nature should feed, fuel and challenge our connection to the world, the gods, the ancestors, to the chainsaw biting into the woody flesh of a tree.
+As an animist, I am reaching out to touch and be touched by the consciousness of Nature should feed, fuel and challenge our connection to the world, the gods, the ancestors, to the chainsaw biting into the woody flesh of a tree.
 This is no easy path!
 We have 2000 years of Christian orthodoxy, the calamity of climate change and rampaging brutal world that feeds our connection, reaction and conscious dreaming.
 I’m often quoted as saying that we need ‘un-learning’ we need ‘en-darken-ment’ to find our true connection, that moment when we are held in darkened wings of true spiritual freedom, our soul sings in tandem with the consciousness of Nature; of gods, ancestors and yew tree roots.
 We have somehow lost a simplicity to our spiritual roots.

 What does that mean?

-I’m an Animist – Here we find me communicating, sensing and know the spirit of Tree, bird, plant, bones, roots, see, rain, sunshine, hunger, rage, lust; Sensing and knowing the spirit in all things, and finding relationship, or even communication with that spirit.
+I’m an Animist Druid – Here we find me communicating, sensing and know the spirit of Tree, bird, plant, bones, roots, sea, rain, sunshine, hunger, rage, lust; Sensing and knowing the spirit in all things, and finding relationship, or even communication with that spirit.
 Not for the fun of it, but for a deeper experience, and understanding of the fast, harsh, modern world, that I have always struggled to be a part of.
 I feel the sound of the Buzzard spiralling over my allotment; I smell the heat of the sun and touch the vision beyond mortal eyes.
 The sacred is touched and is touching, I work to build my relationship with Nature, both nature within and within out my soul, not because Nature wants me too, because I choose too!
-I choose to put myself into the path of the beauty and brutality of Nature, for she cares not for me, but in those moments of spirit to spirit connection an exchange takes place that is changing, evolving, and inspiring as well as fearful, challenging and painful.
-The familiar spirits demand attention if I am to having a spiritual relationship with them.
+I choose to put myself into the path of the beauty and brutality of Nature, for she cares not for me, but in those moments of spirit-to-spirit connection an exchange takes place that is changing, evolving, and inspiring as well as fearful, challenging and painful.
+The familiar spirits demand attention if I am to have a spiritual relationship with them.

-I’m a Bone singer – Traditionally the Bone singers are the edge folk, living in both this world and the next.
-Chanting over the last breath of life at the side of a tribal member’s deathbed, preparing the body for the mortuary platforms for the crows and ravens to peck the bones clean and finally, with ritual, placing and arrange the bones in the chambered womb-tombs.
+I am a Bone singer – Traditionally the Bone singers are the edge folk, living in both this world and the next.
+Chanting over the last breath of life at the side of a tribal member’s deathbed, preparing the body for the mortuary platforms for the crows and ravens to peck the bones clean and finally, with ritual, placing and arranging the bones in the chambered womb-tombs.
 They cared for the dead and sang the stories of the bones of the ancestors, their chants echoing deep in bellied womb-tombs.
 They were both feared and revered, and so lived on the edge of their society and this physical existence.

-Today the Bone Singers teach us of the inspiration of aloneness, of being different from the ‘norm’, of facing our mortality and dealing with death and dying.
+Today the Bone Singers teach us of the inspiration of loneliness, of being different from the ‘norm’, of facing our mortality and dealing with death and dying.
 Here we find our true vocation and dedication, for the Bone Singer spends many hours with the bones of the dead, the stories of the Ancestors to ensure that their song lives on and echoes from deep within this sacred land, deep within the belly of mother earth.
-They also teach us of the realities of otherworld beyond our physical realm of here and now.
+They also teach us of the realities of the otherworld beyond our physical realm of here and now.

 This journey of the Bone Singer, carrying us to the realm of the Ancestors, is not about trying to recreate the past, but to be inspired by it.
 The spirit of the otherworld comes dancing and singing into our world and we need to listen for the beat and the tales they offer us in our dreaming.
 I journey to the sacred places of our ancestors, the temple tombs, and circle of stones, but also the burial grounds, and battlefields, the old spirit roads and sacred trees, the sacred springs and wishing wells, the forts and castles.
 Here I hear and honour the mighty dead, and sing their stories alive, here my offerings are made and I take counsel of the mighty dead.

 Overall, my entire path is a blend of my experience and my studies, but ultimately from the inspiration gained from Nature, Ancestors, Gods and the Spirits themselves.
-The techniques I use to get there are from my exploration of Druidry, Traditional Witchcraft, Spiritualism and Shamanism, and the cup of freshly picked nettle and yarrow tea, the mountains, the tarns and the hidden wooded valleys.
+The techniques I use to get me there are from my exploration of Druidry, Traditional Witchcraft, Spiritualism and Shamanism, and the cup of freshly picked nettle and yarrow tea, the mountains, the tarns and the hidden wooded valleys.